The admission requirements for the Audiology doctoral program are provided in EO 1112, Article 2, Admissions.

 - American Sign Language (optional but preferred)

-- The GRE will be waived for Fall 2022 admissions;
+- The GRE is optional for Fall 2024 admissions;

 - An applicant-authored statement of purpose reflecting a commitment to audiology, including the applicant’s preparation for training in this profession, aptitude and motivation, commitment to working with diverse populations and the basis for interest in audiology and specifically, the SJSU program of study;